Minnesota Weather: Dry Monday, Cooler-Than-Average Week Ahead

-MINNEAPOLIS (WCCO) — Minnesota will dry out Monday ahead of a week that will be cooler than average, with more rain and some storm chances.
+MINNEAPOLIS (WCCO) — Minnesota will stay mostly dry on Monday ahead of a week that will be cooler than average, with more rain and some storm chances.

-A few showers will roll through southern Minnesota late Sunday night and overnight Monday.
+A few showers will be possible in southwestern Minnesota through the afternoon, but aside from that, most of the state looks to stay dry through Tuesday afternoon.

-The rain should move out of the state by Monday morning, leaving the rest of the day dry.
 Temperatures will be similar to Sunday’s across the state, with highs in the low 70s.
+The Twin Cities will top out at 74.

 Temps will be in the lower 70s all week, which is more indicative of mid-May than June.